balapitchuka/python_snippets/testing_snippets/pytest_snippets/README.md

 * pytest \<filename> -v
   - executes tests with in file <filename>

+* pytest -p no:warnings
+  - supresses warnings displayed on screen if any

 * pytest -k great -v
   - execute tests with test names containing substring 'great'